Chapter 39. Mom Secrets and Her Recue by DadElizabeth Lin Johnson

-Driving to the University, the dark thought I was repressing, began to surface, a vile thought, worst ever to cross my mind.
-I diverted thought to other things, anything but still, it came, no matter how I tried to not think it, to think of something, anything else.
+Driving to the University on the Alameda, the dark thought I was repressing, fought its way to surface, a vile thought, worst ever to cross my mind.
+I diverted images to other things, anything but still, it came, no matter how I tried to not think it, to replace it with something, anything else.

 Like acidic vomit, it surged up to my brain stem.
 I tried to mentally swallow it back, choked and it retched up uncontrollably into the memory cells of my brain, its acid etching them forever.

 Please God, no, please God don't let me think it!